opendaylight/docs/docs/release-notes/upgrade-process.rst

 2021.09 Phosphorus Platform Upgrade
 ===================================

-This document describes the steps to help users upgrade from Aluminium to Silicon planned platform.
+This document describes the steps to help users upgrade from Silicon to Phosphorus planned platform.
 Refer to `Managed Release Integrated (MRI) project <https://git.opendaylight.org/gerrit/q/topic:phosphorus-mri>`_ upgrade patches for more information.